TheRedSpy15/blazedcloud-landing/src/content/pages/privacy-policy.md

 ## Territorial Restriction

 Our Services are available for use and download globally.
-If you are a resident of the United States ("US"), the laws of the State of Delaware, United States shall apply.
+If you are a resident of the United States ("US"), the laws of the Commonwealth of Virginia, United States shall apply.
 If you are a resident of any other country, please ensure compliance with all local laws prior to using our Services.

 ## Your Rights